David-Haim/concurrencpp/README.md

 The second overload is used to enqueue a batch of tasks.
 This allows better scheduling heuristics and decreased contention.

 Applications don't have to rely on `enqueue` alone, `concurrencpp::executor` provides an API for scheduling user callables by converting them to task objects behind the scenes.
-Applications can request executors to return a result object that marshals the asynchronous result of the provided callable.
+Applications can request executors to return a result object that passes the asynchronous result of the provided callable.
 This is done by calling `executor::submit` and `executor::bulk_submit`.
 `submit` gets a callable, and returns a result object. `executor::bulk_submit` gets a `span` of callables and returns a `vector`of result objects in a similar way `submit` works.
 In many cases, applications are not interested in the asynchronous value or exception.
 In this case, applications can use `executor:::post` and `executor::bulk_post` to schedule a callable or a `span` of callables to be executed, but also tells the task to drop any returned value or thrown exception.
-Not marshaling the asynchronous result is faster than marshaling, but then we have no way of knowing the status or the result of the ongoing task.
+Not passing the asynchronous result is faster than passing , but then we have no way of knowing the status or the result of the ongoing task.

 `post`, `bulk_post`, `submit` and `bulk_submit` use `enqueue` behind the scenes for the underlying scheduling mechanism.